Gailey To Great Haywood

 We plan to be on the boat for 2 nights, with 2 full days cruising, so the equivalent of a weekend break – I have done some research using the Nicholson’s guide and the plan is to go north on the Staffordshire and Worcestershire Canal towards Great Haywood, where we join the Trent and Mersey Canal and turn around.

-Gailey Wharf is located next to Gailey top lock and Ian offers to manoeuvre our boat into the lock for us because of the tight angle, much to Clive’s relief!
-As Manda and Sienna are novices my two children (George and Rebecca) enjoy explaining how to operate the lock.
+Gailey Wharf is located next to Gailey top lock and Ian offers to manoeuvre our boat into the lock for us because of the tight angle, much to my husband's relief!
+My two children enjoy explaining how to operate the lock.
 I feel quite proud as they do a great job, making sure everything is done safely.

-It’s a lovely evening and I really want to walk back to the Cross Keys and sit in their sweet canalside garden but the kids are all hungry and want to find a pub which is closer.
-We walk back to Penkridge and the Boat Inn is right by the bridge.
+It’s a lovely evening and I really want to walk back to the Cross Keys and sit in their sweet canalside garden, but the kids are all hungry and want to find a pub which is closer.
+We walk back to Penkridge, and the Boat Inn is right by the bridge.
 Built in 1779 and at the same time as the Staffordshire and Worcestershire Canal the pub is situated at one of the old ‘gateways’ to the village.
-The beer garden is busy and seems quite lively as does the bar but there are some quieter tables in a separate section of the pub so we make ourselves at home.
-The food is lovely and we are all very full so decide to take a little walk into the village and explore.
+The beer garden is busy and seems quite lively as does the bar but there are some quieter tables in a separate section of the pub, so we make ourselves at home.
+The food is lovely, and we are all very full so decided to take a little walk into the village and explore.

 Cruising through the village of Acton Trussell we are in awe of some of the amazing gardens that run down to the canal.
 We pass a man mowing his lawn and give him a wave, it strikes me how normal it must be for him to have an audience!